-Following an update from Welsh Government, we are planning to resume holding Sunday services in the building from Sunday 2nd August.
+Following an update from Welsh Government, we have resumed holding Sunday services in the building.
 On this page, we aim to answer some of the questions you may have about this.
 If you still have further questions, or any additional thoughts, please get in touch using the contact form at the bottom of this page.

 Please note: We have written this page primarily for those in membership or regular fellowship of Litchard Mission.
 If you are not a member and are planning to visit us on a Sunday, please get in touch first, so we can ensure a safe environment for everyone.